 Much of our daily rowing takes place in an urban or semi-urban setting, not far from the dock and where we parked our bicycle or car.
 This rowing adventure takes us into the wilderness, albeit with the comfort of a roof over our heads at night.
 It takes some effort to get here, but you will be richly rewarded.
-Our first BC rowing trip will be a test or pilot, as we work with Parks Canada and Nuu-chah-nulth Tribal Council to add a new way to experience this special part of super, natural British Columbia, but also to experience a very different way to enjoy rowing, a long way from the dock.
+Rowing is a new and unique way to experience this special part of super, natural British Columbia, and this trip also offers you the chance to experience a very different way to enjoy rowing, a long way from the dock.

 |Daily Distances||Boats||Group Size|

 Note that water conditions, especially as affected by the wind, as well as weather and tides will determine the exact time and location of the rows.
 Safety is a priority.
 Thus, on some days, the actual program may vary from this description.
-This is also the first time that this BC rowing trip will be run, so is a test or pilot trip.
 Participants must be flexible and adaptable to changes, as well as being comfortable with and ideally experienced in coastal rowing.

-An early morning is needed to drive into our launch spot at Secret Beach on Toquart Bay in the northwest corner of Barclay Sound.
-Our luggage will travel by water taxi to our destination, Sechart Lodge.
-Non-rowers will also travel by the water taxi to the Lodge, where a kayak will be waiting for them.
+In the morning we will drive a gravel road amongst tall trees into our launch spot at Secret Beach on Toquart Bay in the northwest corner of Barkley Sound.
+Our luggage will travel by ship to our destination, Sechart Lodge.
+Non-rowers will also travel by the ship to the Lodge, where a kayak will be waiting for them.
 For the rowers, our route takes us around Stopper Island, which has never been logged, into Mayne Bay, past the light at Lyall Point and amongst the Pinkerton Islands to reach the Lodge.
-This will be our home for five nights, which we will share with kayakers, cruisers, fisherman and other travellers who have all arrived by water.
+This will be our home for four nights, which we will share with kayakers, cruisers, fisherman and other travellers who have all arrived by water.